 \section{Quantum approach for numerical simulating of linear PDEs}

 In this section, we demonstrate how the numerical solution of a general class of linear partial differential equations (PDEs), as described by Eq.~\ref{eq: PDE 1D MAIN}, can be reformulated as a Hamiltonian simulation problem.
 This transformation results in a Schrödinger equation governed by a time-independent Hamiltonian \(H\).
 The key steps involved are: (i) applying the finite-difference method to discretize the PDE into matrix form; (ii) introducing an auxiliary qubit to convert the PDE into a homogeneous form; (iii) utilizing the Schrödingerisation technique to obtain a PDE characterized by a Hermitian matrix \(A\); and (iv) extending the Hilbert space by adding an auxiliary "clock" dimension, which converts the time dependence of \(H\) into a spatial coordinate in the new dimension.
-The resulting time-independent Schrödinger equation is subsequently solved as detailed in Sections~\ref{sec: 1D}, \ref{sec: multidim}, and \ref{section: QSVT}.
+The resulting time-independent Schrödinger equation is subsequently solved as detailed in Sec.~\ref{sec: 1D}, \ref{sec: multidim}, and \ref{section: QSVT}.

-At a starting point we discretize the spatial derivatives, we employ finite-difference schemes with adjustable accuracy.
+As a first step, we discretize the spatial derivatives by employing finite-difference schemes with adjustable accuracy.
 These include backward, forward, and central methods.
-Each scheme offers distinct trade-offs between computational cost and approximation precision, as outlined in Table~\ref{table: famous schemes}.
+Each scheme offers distinct trade-offs between computational cost and approximation precision, as summarized in Table~\ref{table: famous schemes}.

-where $g$ denotes an accuracy degree of the scheme.
+where $g$ denotes the order of accuracy of the scheme..
 We now discretize the full PDE system as follows:

 The matrix \( A \) is a \( 2^n \times 2^n \) discretized version of the operator \( \hat{A} \), as described in Eq.~(\ref{eq: PDE 1D MAIN}). \( A_k \) represents the discretized version of the \( k \)-th term of \( A \).
 The notation \( \left(A_k\vec{u}\right)_i \) refers to the \( i \)-th matrix element of the resulting vector \( A_k \vec{u} \).
-The corrections \( v_i' \) account for the enforcement of boundary conditions and are typically nonzero near the domain boundaries, as further elaborated in Example~\ref{example: discretization}.
+The corrections \( v_i' \) account for enforcing boundary conditions and are typically nonzero near the domain boundaries, as elaborated further in Example~\ref{example: discretization}.

 \begin{example} As an illustration, we consider the spatial discretization of the one-dimensional heat equation with a general Robin boundary condition: